 There are several ways to diagnose diabetes.
 Each way usually needs to be repeated on a second day to diagnose diabetes.

 Testing should be carried out in a health care setting (such as your doctor’s office or a lab).
-If your doctor determines that your blood sugar level is very high, or if you have classic symptoms of high blood sugar in addition to one positive test, your doctor may not require a second test to diagnose diabetes.
+If your doctor determines that your blood glucose (blood sugar) level is very high, or if you have classic symptoms of high blood glucose in addition to one positive test, your doctor may not require a second test to diagnose diabetes.

 |Normal||less than 5.7%|